What’s The Difference Between Sourcing And Procurement?

+As an overarching process that also contains sourcing, procurement affects the supply chain from one end to the other.
 Procurement is the set of tasks associated with buying a product or service.
 It is defined as the process of acquiring goods, works, and services for organizational use, and it involves activities such as identification of needs, sourcing, selection, negotiation, ordering, receiving, and payments.

 The procurement process covers all the tasks that happen before, during, and after the purchase of goods and services.
 It starts with the identification of needs and ends only when the need is fulfilled or no longer exists.

 However, even if more companies are looking into procurement as a business strategy, the process is still lagging behind, when it comes to other areas of the supply chain.
 In its most basic form, procurement is about placing orders with suppliers, confirming those orders, paying for the goods, and following up to ensure that everything is delivered correctly.
 As such, procurement is essential to the supply chain, even if many organizations don’t consider it as a separate process, in and of itself.
 Yet, without a comprehensive strategy put in place, businesses can end up wasting large amounts of resources just by obtaining the goods and materials they need to operate.

 There is a lot going on, that goes beyond just writing a quick email or making a phone call to get the goods and materials needed.
 To better understand procurement, it’s best to look at it through a short rundown of the procurement process steps.

 Identifying internal needs - This refers to the goods and materials needed to run your operation and become successful.

 Create and review a purchase requisition - This is a formal document that details the needed materials by an employee or department to purchase on behalf of their company.
 The purchase requisition informs department managers and/or procurement staff about the department’s needs and will initiate the procurement process.
 The finance department will also use the purchase requisition to coordinate with accounting.